BrendonHenrique/VueJSPicturesBook/README.md

-An interative webpage that consums a API , getting images from server and show white interations.
+An interative webpage that consums a API , getting images from server and show, and enables interactions with image cards.

 This project was created using:
 - NodeJs
 - Express
 - Vue JS